MATPOWER/most/docs/relnotes/MOST-Release-Notes-1.0.1.md

   - Updated to use MATPOWER's new quadratic costs in `opt_model` in place of the legacy cost model.

+* Incompatible Changes:
+  - Failure of the optimization no longer halts execution and jumps to the debugger.
+  - Requires MATPOWER 7.x or later.

 [1]: ../../CHANGES.md
 [2]: ../MOST-manual.pdf